Insulin glargine: Biosimilars

+Semglee (glargine-yfgn) was approved for medical use in the United States in July 2021.

+Rezvoglar (glargine-aglr) was approved for medical use in the United States in December 2021.

+In November 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ondibta, intended for the treatment of diabetes.
+The applicant for this medicinal product is Gan & Lee Pharmaceuticals Europe GmbH.
+Ondibta is a biosimilar medicinal product that is highly similar to the reference product Lantus, which was authorized in the EU in June 2000.
+Ondibta was authorized for medical use in the European Union in January 2026.

 Patent expiry

-Patent protection for insulin glargine expired in Europe and the US in 2014.
+Patent protection for insulin glargine expired in the European Union and the United States in 2014.
 Insulin glargine from competitor Eli Lilly became available in most countries during 2015, under the brand names Basaglar (as a follow-on in the US) and Abasaglar (as a biosimilar in the EU).

 Brand names

-Insulin glargine is available under brand names including Basaglar, Lantus, and Toujeo.
+Insulin glargine is sold under various brand names including Basaglar, Lantus, and Toujeo.